system-transparency/system-transparency/README.md

 # System Transparency Tooling

-This repository contains tooling, configuration files and demos to form a build-, test- and development environment for _System Transparency_.
+This repository contains tooling, configuration files and, demos to form a build-, test- and development environment for _System Transparency_.

 _stboot_ is System Transparency Project’s official bootloader.
 It is a [LinuxBoot](https://www.linuxboot.org/) distribution based on [u-root](https://github.com/u-root/u-root).
-Source code of stboot can be found at https://github.com/system-transparency/stboot.
+The source code of stboot can be found at https://github.com/system-transparency/stboot.

-With System Transparency, all OS related artifacts including the userland are bundled together in a signed [OS Package](#OS-Package).
+With System Transparency, all OS-related artifacts including the userland are bundled together in a signed [OS Package](#OS-Package).
 The core idea is that stboot verifies this OS package before booting.
 For more details on signature verification, further security mechanisms and features of stboot see [Features](#Features)

 * [Prerequisites](#Prerequisites)
     * [Task - our build tool](#About-task)